SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

  `rateplot`)

+Whan can you conclude about the trend in age-specific incidence rates over calendar time?
+What about the effect of age?
 Is there any common pattern in the age-incidence curves across the periods?

 ## Age and period as categorical factors